modir/using-laminas-framework-book/version2/docs/intro.md

 7. Laminas provides you many components that you can use in your website: a component for authentication, a component for working with forms, and so on.

-T> Now you may have some idea of the advantages of Laminas Framework and what it can do for you.
+> Now you may have some idea of the advantages of Laminas Framework and what it can do for you.
 In the next sections, we will describe Laminas in more details.

 ## License